Diane Stadler, PhD, RD, LD

 Melanie Gillingham, PhD, RD

-Dr. Melanie Gillingham is an Associate Professor in the department of Molecular & Medical Genetics and the Graduate Programs in Human Nutrition at Oregon Health & Science University.
+Dr. Melanie Gillingham is a Professor in the department of Molecular & Medical Genetics and the Graduate Programs in Human Nutrition at Oregon Health & Science University.
 She received her BS in Nutrition from Texas Christian University, Ft.
 Worth, TX & her MS in Nutritional Sciences from University of Oklahoma, Oklahoma City, OK & completed her PhD at University of Wisconsin-Madison, Madison, WI.
 Dr. Gillingham coordinates the Masters programs and maintains an active research laboratory.
 Her research interests are on the nutritional treatment of inborn errors of metabolism and the effect of diet on fatty acid oxidation.
 The mitochondrial fatty acid oxidation (FAO) pathway is critical for survival during periods of fasting and for the maintenance of normal body weight and insulin sensitivity.
 The Gillingham Laboratory has been investigating the metabolic consequences of genetic disorders in the FAO pathway including inherited deficiency of very-long chain acyl CoA dehydrogenase (VLCAD), long-chain 3-hydroxyacyl CoA dehydrogenase (LCHAD) and carnitine palmitoyltransferase type 1A (CPT1A) deficiencies.
 FAO disorders are inherited in an autosomal recessive manner and collectively have an incidence of 1:9000 live births.
 Infants with a FAO disorder typically present with hypoketotic hypoglycemia and Reye-like symptoms precipitated by fasting or illness.
 The treatment for long-chain fatty acid oxidation disorders has been primarily with a modified diet including avoiding long periods of fasting, and frequent high carbohydrate meals.
 We have been investigating alternative nutritional approaches including fish oil supplements, medium-chain triglyceride supplements prior to exercise, and high protein diet low-fat diets on the outcomes and complications of these disorders.
-Dr. Gillingham is an active member of the Genetic Metabolic Dietitians International, the Society of Inherited Metabolic Disease, American Society of Nutrition and The Academy of Nutrition and Dietetics.
+Dr. Gillingham is an active member of the Genetic Metabolic Dietitians International, the Society of Inherited Metabolic Disease, American Society of Nutrition and the Academy of Nutrition and Dietetics.
+She has received several awards for her teaching and her research including the OHSU Teaching Excellence Award in Graduate Education in 2016 and 2019, Archibald Garrod Award and OHSU Women in Academic Health and Medicine Discovery in Science Award.

 Julie McGuire, MS, RDN, LD

 Julie began her academic career at Whitman College in Walla Walla, WA, where she received a BA in Biology and Environmental Studies.
 After time spent volunteering with AmeriCorps and working in the field of clinical research, she returned to school and received a BS in Nutrition and Food Management from Oregon State University.
 She is an alumna from the program having completed her dietetic internship and MS in Clinical Nutrition at OHSU.
 Julie has worked as a clinical dietitian at Legacy Emanuel Medical Center and the VA Portland Health Care System.
 She has also instructed the Medical Nutrition Therapy course for the School of Biological and Population Health Sciences at Oregon State University.
-Julie's professional interests include nutrition-focused physical exam, oncology, and the application of clinical research to the field of nutrition.
+Julie's professional interests include oncology, geriatrics, and the nutrition-focused physical exam.
+Her current research focuses on the relationship between muscle assessment through the CT imaging and the nutrition focused physical exam, and how that relationship is impacted by excess adiposity.
 Professional affiliations include the Academy of Nutrition and Dietetics and the Oregon Academy of Nutrition and Dietetics.
-She is also a Nutrition Physical Exam Trainer for the Academy of Nutrition and Dietetics.
-Julie was awarded the Emerging Dietetic Leader award from the Oregon Academy of Nutrition and Dietetics in 2019.
+She is at member of Nutrition Care Process Research Outcomes Committee for CDR and is also a Nutrition Focused Physical Exam Trainer for the Academy of Nutrition and Dietetics.

 Sandra van Calcar, PhD, RD, LD